AI in Marketing: Tools, Strategies & Best Practices 2026

 3. Define escalation paths:

-Specify when the chatbot should hand over to a human employee:
+Determine when the chatbot should hand over to a human employee:

-- In case of complex technical problems
+- For complex technical problems

 Voice assistants in customer service

-Besides text chatbots, they are gaining popularity.voice-based AI assistantsSpeech recognition is gaining importance in customer service.
-In the DACH region (Germany, Austria, Switzerland), speech recognition in German has now reached a level that enables productive use.
+In addition to text chatbots, voice-based AI assistants are gaining importance in customer service.
+For the DACH region, speech recognition in German is now at a level that enables productive use.

-- Automatic appointment booking— Voice-controlled appointment scheduling with calendar integration
+- Automatic appointment booking – Voice-controlled appointment scheduling with calendar integration

-According to theAustrian Internet Monitor prefer 47% of Austrian consumersTelephone communication with companies.
-An AI-powered voice assistant can meet this expectation without requiring staff to be available around the clock.
+According to the Austrian Internet Monitor, 47% of Austrian consumers prefer telephone communication with companies.
+An AI-supported voice assistant can meet this expectation without staff having to be available around the clock.

 Data protection and compliance in the DACH region